Proton Therapy Treatment for Sarcoma

-California Protons’ intensity-modulated pencil beam scanning technology is a highly precise form of radiation therapy for sarcoma that enables our doctors to selectively target sarcoma tumors that arise in your connective soft tissues or bones with high-dose radiation.
+California Protons’ intensity-modulated pencil beam scanning technology is a highly precise form of sarcoma radiation therapy that enables our doctors to selectively target sarcoma tumors that arise in your connective soft tissues or bones with high-dose radiation.

 Compared with older passive-scattering proton therapy treatment, our pencil beam scanning technology precisely delivers radiation treatment for sarcoma within 2 millimeters and with the utmost care.
 We can attack tumors layer by layer and minimize harmful exposure to surrounding healthy tissue and organs.
 This is important for sarcomas located close to critical and sensitive organs in which unnecessary radiation could lead to increased side effects and risk of secondary cancer.
 The reduction of radiation-related toxicity also increases the likelihood that patients can complete treatment with fewer interruptions or delays.